JennyOtomi/Data-Analysis-Portfolio/SQL/SQLProjects/README.md

 		  where membership_status = 'gold' and id like '%48Z%')
 and (t.membership_status = 'gold' and t.id like '%48Z%')

-and I got only one person which was "Jeremy Bowers, with driver's license - 423327, person id - 67318
+# and I got only one person which was "Jeremy Bowers, with driver's license - 423327, person id - 67318

-However, on the day of the murder there was a facebook event which he attended.
-I found that out by running the query below select * from facebook_event_checkin where person_id  = 67318
+# However, on the day of the murder there was a facebook event which he attended.
+I found that out by running the query below
+select * from facebook_event_checkin where person_id  = 67318

-CONCLUSION
+# CONCLUSION
-The killer is 67318.The murderer was Jeremy Bower
+# The killer is 67318.
+The murderer was Jeremy Bower

+# Kindly check the word document in this folder to see screenshots of the records returned by each query.